Pickled Peppered Asparagus

 I dug out my big ol’ black-and-white-speckled enamelware canning pot and boxes of jars last weekend, after not touching them for almost 10 years.
-And I was hyped!
-My mouth was watering at the thought of biting into spears of Pickled & Peppered Asparagus, an addictive treat I long for every spring when asparagus is abundant and cheap!
+I was hyped.
+My mouth was watering at the thought of biting into spears of Pickled Peppered Asparagus, an addictive treat I long for every spring when asparagus is abundant, extra sweet and tender, AND inexpensive.

-The first time I even knew there was such a yummy thing as pickled asparagus was about 15 years ago.
-This treat was the canning specialty of a girlfriend’s husband.
-He had access to an asparagus field.
+This treat was the canning specialty of a girlfriend’s husband, many years ago when I was living in North Dakota.
+Jim had access to an asparagus field.
 Can you imagine?
-Talk about an awesome backstage pass to springtime eats!
+Talk about an awesome backstage pass to fresh springtime eats!

-And so were the Bloody Marys!
+And so were the Bloody Marys.
 The bowling alley served unbelievably good ones.
 I’m really not a tomato juice kind of person, so liking them even a teensy bit was a surprise for me.
-I can only imagine how delicious they would have been with a few spears of Pickled and Peppered Asparagus.
-In a drink, or simply as a nibble on an appetizer plate, these are some very special spears of joy!
+I can only imagine how delicious those drinks would have been with a few spears of this Pickled Peppered Asparagus.
+In a drink, or simply as a nibble on an appetizer plate, these are some very special spears of springtime goodness!

-4 to 5 big bunches (about 6 to 7 lbs.) thick asparagus tips
+- 4 to 5 big bunches (about 6 to 7 lbs.) asparagus tips that are medium to thick in diameter

 * Special equipment needed: four 1-quart jars, four rims, four brand-new lids (don’t use lids over again), a large canning pot with a removable wire rack or a large stock pot and a jar lifter utensil